 06 Mar 2017

 To celebrate National Apprenticeship Week our Grazing Project apprentice Ysabella Powis shares her experiences.
 The Essex Grazing Project provides heritage grazing to many of the county's finest wildlife sites.
 The project team is made up of two experienced livestock managers and a professional ecologist who work alongside a network of volunteers.
 Our apprenticeship programme with Writtle College helps to train a new generation of livestock managers.
-You can find out more about the Grazing Project on our website.

 Tell us a little about yourself?